 The cost to hire our North Carolina Traffic Attorney would be just $99 for the most tickets.
-For high level criminal matters, or a more detailed outline of what cases may cost more than $99, please visit our FAQ's page.
+For high level criminal matters, or a more detailed outline of what cases may cost more than $99, please visit our FAQ page.

-Until recently it was common for the average cost of a traffic lawyer to be so expensive that having quality legal representation was out of reach for many hard working folks. iTicket.law a 21st century law firm, meaning that we seek to leverage our proprietary legal software to make this process as convenient as possible for our clients, but also to try to make having representation affordable and accessible to everyone - whether you received a traffic citation in North Carolina or anywhere else in North Carolina.
+Until recently it was common for the average cost of a traffic lawyer to be so expensive that having quality legal representation was out of reach for many hard working folks. iTicket.law is a 21st century law firm, meaning that we seek to leverage our proprietary legal software to make this process as convenient as possible for our clients, but also to try to make having representation affordable and accessible to everyone - whether you received a traffic citation in North Carolina or anywhere else in North Carolina.